philthompson/blog/gen/articles/2026-06-10-1-Buenos-Aires-Constant.md

 ## Calculating the Constant

-In the Numberphile video, Dr. Grime demonstrated the method for using the series of primes to calculate a value for this constant.
+In the Numberphile video, Dr. Grime demonstrates the method for using the series of primes to calculate a value for this constant.
 I instead wanted to use a simple algorithm to find it.
 And I wanted to write the initial version myself, without using AI.
 (I guess we're now at the point where programming projects might be assumed to involve AI unless the programmer says otherwise.)

 For my algorithm, I figured something like a binary search would work, where we repeatedly halve the search space between two decimal values.
 Based on how many primes the high, middle, and low values each produce, we can select either the high and middle or the middle and low as our new "high" and "low" values, and repeat this process to add decimal digits of precision and approach the value for the constant.